lamps-lab/Visual-Descriptor/README.md

 visual descriptors and metadata are in a txt file.
 This files gives the following infomation: <br>

-**patentID**: This is the patent ID in the USPTO database.
+*patentID*: This is the patent ID in the USPTO database.
 One patent has a unique ID                   <br>
-patentdate: This is the data the patent was released.               <br>
+*patentdate*: This is the data the patent was released.               <br>
-figid: This is the index for figures within a patent.
+*figid*: This is the index for figures within a patent.
 A patent may contain many figures.             <br>
-caption: This is the figure caption.             <br>
+*caption*: This is the figure caption.             <br>
-object: What is the object in the figure             <br>
+*object*: What is the object in the figure             <br>
-aspect: Which aspect of view is presented.             <br>
+*aspect*: Which aspect of view is presented.             <br>
-figure_file: This is the file name for a figure.
+*figure_file*: This is the file name for a figure.
 It can be used to match figures in the dataset.              <br>